franklinchou/learnings/git/README.md

 1. `git checkout -b <branch> origin/<branch>` Create a new local branch that tracks a remote.
 (Note: This command does _not_ fetch updates from `origin`.)

 2. `git branch --track <local> origin/<remote>` Create a new local branch that tracks a remote.
 Note: This will fail if the branch name already exists.
 This will _not_ switch to the newly created branch.
-To track a remote branch _and_ switch to it, issue: `git checkout -b <local> --track origin/<remote>`.
+To create a local branch tracking a remote with the same name as the remote issue: git checkout --track origin/<branch>`.

 ## Local out of sync with remote